 • Censorship resistance:No single entity can freeze, seize, or invalidate your holdings

-Gold has served as a store of value precisely because it scores well on most of these properties.
-Bitcoin was designed to score well on all of them.
-The question is whether design and code can match or exceed what 5,000 years of human history has already proven.
+Gold scores well on most of these.
+Bitcoin was built to score well on all of them.
+Whether 17 years of code can match 5,000 years of history is the core question.

 The Case for Gold

-Gold's resume is unmatched.
-No other asset in human history has maintained its purchasing power for as long.
-An ounce of gold bought a fine Roman toga in 100 AD, a quality suit in 1920, and a quality suit today.
-That kind of multi-millennium consistency is not something you can dismiss with a whitepaper.
+No other asset has maintained purchasing power as long as gold.
+An ounce bought a fine Roman toga in 100 AD, a quality suit in 1920, and a quality suit today.
+That kind of track record deserves serious weight.

 Time-tested trust

-Gold has survived the fall of empires, world wars, hyperinflationary episodes, and every form of government humanity has ever tried.
-It was money before banking existed.
-It was a reserve asset before central banks existed.
-When the Bretton Woods system collapsed in 1971 and the U.S. severed the dollar's last link to gold, gold didn't lose its value.
-It went from $35 an ounce to over $5,000 by 2026.
-Every time governments debase their currencies, gold benefits.
+Gold survived the fall of Rome, two world wars, and every hyperinflationary episode in modern history.
+It was money before banking existed and a reserve asset before central banks existed.
+When the Bretton Woods system collapsed in 1971 and the U.S. severed the dollar's last link to gold, the price went from $35 an ounce to over $5,000 by 2026.
+Currency debasement has consistently driven gold higher.

 Physical reality